CRAlpha/react-native-wkwebview/README.md

 - decelerationRate

 If you look at the source, the JavaScript side is mostly derived from React Native's WebView.
 The Objective C side mostly deals with the API difference between UIWebView and WKWebView.

+### Contribute

+We battle test this component against our app.
+However, we haven't use all the props so if something does not work as expected, please open a issue or PR.